ArtifactDB/gypsum-worker/README.md

 Fork this repository and clone it into your local environment.

 Follow [these](https://developers.cloudflare.com/workers/wrangler/get-started/) instructions to install the `wrangler` tool.
+Note that we currently require version 2 of `wrangler`.

 Run `wrangler login` to authenticate into your Cloudflare account.